rtCamp/gutenberg-fields-middleware/README.md

 #### onChange:

 The function called when the user has modified the source code via the editor.
-It is passed the new value as an argument.
+It passes the new `value ` as an argument and `props` as second param.

 - Type: `Function`
 - Required: No